MOVES-JPMorgan reshuffles South Asia leadership

 As part of the executive changes, Murli Maiya, an investment banker who has been with JPMorgan for 26 years, will become the chief executive for South and Southeast Asia.

-Maiya was most recently the co-head of investment banking for the Asia Pacific region and will report to that region’s chief executive, Filippo Gori.
+Maiya is currently the co-head of investment banking for the Asia Pacific region and will report to that region’s chief executive, Filippo Gori.
+Maiya will remain in that role until taking over the top job.

 The statement said Madhav Kalyan will become JPMorgan’s senior country officer for India in the first quarter of 2021 and will have oversight of the Sri Lanka and Bangladesh offices.